A biographical sketch of the Reverend Dr. Robert Augustus Jackson, Jr.

 Reverend Dr. Jackson served as the Lifelines to Healing Organizer for Faith in NJ.
 Faith in New Jersey is an interfaith and multi-racial network of faith-communities working to advance a racial and economic justice agenda in the Garden State.
 In this capacity Reverend Dr. Jackson organized clergy and congregations to stop neighborhood violence and promotes public policies that will open education and employment opportunities while ending the mass incarceration.

 At the First Episcopal District Fall Convocation, November 14, 2015, Bishop Gregory G.M.
 Ingram transferred Reverend Dr. Jackson to the New England Conference and appointed him to serve as the Pastor of Bethel A.M.E.
 Church in Stamford, CT.
 Reverend Dr. Jackson continues to serve God and make a difference in the community.
 Since arriving at Bethel Church, ministries have been reorganized and special emphasis has been placed on spiritual renewal, outreach initiatives, and financial accountability.
-He recently led the church in a $225,000 renovation of the sanctuary, new HVAC system, and replaced the entire roof.
+He recently led the church in over $300,000 worth of renovations of the parsonage phase 1, church sanctuary, new HVAC system, electrical system, replaced the entire roof, and fellowship hall restrooms.

 Reverend Dr. Jackson strives each day to act upon the words of his favorite scripture, “I can do all things through Christ who strengthens me.”
 Philippians 4:13